Here are the questions about life insurance we receive most often and our brief, basic answers.

 Q: What’s the purpose of life insurance?

-The primary reason to own life insurance is so that your beneficiary(ies) can receive financial compensation — called the “death benefit” — if you pass away while you are covered under the policy.
+The primary reason to own life insurance is so that your beneficiary(ies) can receive a monetary payout — called the “death benefit” — if you pass away while you are covered under the policy.

 Q: Do I need life insurance while I’m young and single?

 Whether you want to purchase life insurance is your decision.
-If you have debt, such as student loans, you may wish to have life insurance to help pay off those debts, as well as pay your funeral costs — which average around $10,000 in the U.S.1
+If you have debt, such as student loans, you may wish to have life insurance to help pay off those debts, as well as pay your funeral costs — which average between $5,000 and $10,000 in the U.S.1

 A practical reason to purchase life insurance while you’re young is because it is usually less expensive when you are young and healthy.
 Life insurance will only become more expensive as you age, so it may not pay to wait.